heartshare/backup-script-1/README.md

 ./backup-script install
 ```

 3. Write your backup configuration.
-Use `test-backup` file as a reference.
+You could use [test-backup](test-backup) file as a reference.

 4. Make an executable bundle from your configuration and backup-script, install it system-wide, and register systemd/launchd periodic jobs: